MyChaOS87/docker-openconnect-proxy/README.md

 Passing cert files can easily be done by adding to the `volumes` definition in `docker-compose.yml`

+## startVPNBrowser.sh
+This wrapper script starts a `google-chrome-beta` together with the docker container and on close terminates both.
+I personally use `google-chrome-beta` to avoid clashing with my running `google-chrome-stable`...

+This is clearly more to be seen as an Example than a way to use it for everyone.

 ## Inspiration
 Inspiration for this came from https://github.com/makinacorpus/docker-fortivpn